patilkunal2563/BU_NoticeIt-1/README.md

 Planned Features
 ---------------------------------------------------------------------------------------
 1)Up to date dynamic Notices
-2)Sign-up for events,
+2)Sign-up for events
 3)browse all notices by category and date
 4)Meet-Up Calender

 Minimum Viable Product
 ---------------------------------------------------------------------------------------